-Alternative 1: No Action - no federal permit requirement to sell cobia.
+Gulf Preferred Alternative 1: No Action - no federal permit requirement to sell cobia.
 Sale of cobia harvested under the possession limit is allowed for persons that possess the necessary state permits.
 However, if a commercial closure has been implemented, the sale or purchase of cobia of the migratory group, subzone, or gear type, is prohibited, including any cobia taken under the possession limit.

 Alternative 2: Create a new commercial cobia permit.
-For a person to sell cobia in or from the EEZ of the Atlantic or Gulf of Mexico, those fish must have been harvested aboard a vessel with a commercial cobia vessel permit.
+For a person to sell cobia in or from the EEZ of the Atlantic or Gulf of Mexico, those fish must have been harvested on a commercial trip aboard a vessel with a commercial cobia vessel permit.

-Alternative 3: For a person to sell cobia in or from the EEZ of the Atlantic or Gulf of Mexico, those fish must have been harvested aboard a vessel with a commercial vessel king mackerel or Spanish mackerel permit.
+Alternative 3: For a person to sell cobia in or from the EEZ of the Atlantic or Gulf of Mexico, those fish must have been harvested on a commercial trip aboard a vessel with a commercial vessel king mackerel or Spanish mackerel permit.

-Alternative 4: For a person to sell cobia in or from the EEZ of the Atlantic or Gulf of Mexico, those fish must have been harvested aboard a vessel with at least one of the following commercial vessel permits: king mackerel, Spanish mackerel, Gulf reef fish, South Atlantic snapper/grouper, or South Atlantic dolphin/wahoo.
+Alternative 4: For a person to sell cobia in or from the EEZ of the Atlantic or Gulf of Mexico, those fish must have been harvested on a commercial trip aboard a vessel with at least one of the following commercial vessel permits: king mackerel, Spanish mackerel, Gulf reef fish, South Atlantic snapper/grouper, or South Atlantic dolphin/wahoo.